Check 'Plays -> Board Game Plays -> Chronological' for comprehensive entries.

 7 - Neat-o!
 Either this is a great time passer, or it is a deeper game that has a lot going for it.
 These may have the smarts of an '8' game, but they lack the fluidity, mechanic brilliance or the special gaming experience found in their higher-rated counterparts.
 Regardless, '7' games are good enough that you can overlook the inconsistencies and just enjoy the ride.

-5 - Light fun.
-A good break between heavier games, though these ones lack a fuller gaming experience.
-They have some novel ideas which help you get through them.
-These are most likely the games I'd bring out around younger children who don't have the ability to comprehend anything larger, or for adults who have a few light minutes to kill.
-Some '5' games might also be games that try to be more than they are and somewhat fail in their execution.
+5 - Just passable.
+These ones consistently lack one or two essential parts.
+They may have some novel ideas which help get through them.
+These are most likely the games I'd bring out around younger children who don't have the ability to comprehend anything larger, or for adults who don't play a lot of games.
+Some '5' games might also be games that try to be more than they claim to be and somewhat fail in their execution.

-4 - Okay.
-There's something intangible in these games that raises them about the common trash.
-But these are still ultra-lite games that I won't pull out very often, unless I've been drinking or need a good laugh without much thought behind it.
+4 - Baseline.
+There's something in these games that raises them above the common trash.
+But these are still ultra-light games that I won't pull out very often, unless I've been drinking or need a good laugh without much thought behind it.
+Conversely, these could be heavier games that appear poorly play-tested but with some heart nonetheless.
 Without a nostalgic connection, a '4' game is usually sent right back to the thrift store from which it came.

 3 - Meh.
 These are games I don't think are really special.
 I might play if somebody else has a real hankering, but otherwise I would avoid and never recommend them.
 Not a lot of thought behind these games.